 Gaozu maintained his rule, though, creating the Tang Legal Code in 624 CE, which would be used by future dynasties and was even copied by other nations like Japan, Korea, and Vietnam.
 He also reformed the aristocracy to prevent over-taxation of the peasant farmers and re-distributed land parcels.

 Around this time, he named his son Li-Jiancheng his heir, and this decree was more than Li-Shimin could tolerate; he had expected to be named because of his efforts in putting down the Sui rebellions.
 Li-Shimin staged a coup and murdered his brothers, including Li-Jiancheng, and then forced Gaozu to abdicate to him.
-Once he was emperor, he took the name Taizong, had his opponents executed (including his father, finally), then used the concept of ancestor worship to his advantage and declared that all those who had been killed were now his celestial advisors.
+Once he was emperor, he took the name Taizong, had his opponents executed, then used the concept of ancestor worship to his advantage and declared that all those who had been killed were now his celestial advisors.

 Taizong had shown himself to be such an effective general under his father's administration that no one challenged him once he took control.
 Their faith in him was not misplaced, and he proved himself to be an even more effective emperor than his father.
 Taizong is routinely cited for his many reforms and his policy of religious tolerance which allowed diverse religions such as Christianity and Buddhism to establish themselves in China alongside the indigenous practices of Confucianism and Taoism.
 Whatever his father had accomplished, Taizong improved upon and came to be regarded as co-founder of the Tang Dynasty and a model of just and efficient rule.